World News | China Defends Joining with India on Coal ‘phase Down' Instead of ‘phase Out' at COP26 | LatestLY

 "It's almost a mission impossible for India, which relies on coal for 75 per cent of its electricity," said Pan, praising India for showing "valuable determination."

-In his reply, Zhao said China pays high importance to green transformation and has made “tremendous efforts” to control the coal consumption of coal-fired power plants.
+In his reply, Zhao said China has made tremendous efforts in controlling coal consumption and coal-fired projects and played an important role in building international consensus on relevant issues.

-Since this year, President Xi Jinping has announced a series of measures to strictly control the coal-fired power plants and to put strict control on the growth of coal consumption during the current 14th five-year plan and to gradually reduce that in the 15th five-year plan.
+He said that since the beginning of this year President Xi Jinping has announced a host of policy measures China has adopted, including to strictly control coal-fired power generation projects, to strictly limit the increase in coal consumption over the 14th Five-Year Plan period and phase it down in the 15th Five-Year Plan period, to vigorously support developing countries' green and low-carbon energy development, and to stop building new coal-fired power projects abroad”.

-"We also support green and low carbon development in developing countries and we will not build new coal power plant projects overseas.
-This has won great acclaim from the international community and we also reiterated it in the joint declaration with the US in Glasgow,” Zhao said.
+"The international community has spoken highly of this.
+The recently-released China-US Joint Glasgow Declaration on Enhancing Climate Action in the 2020s reiterated relevant content,” he said.

 (This is an unedited and auto-generated story from Syndicated News feed, LatestLY Staff may not have modified or edited the content body)